william-a/git_introduction/README.md

 ```
 git commit
 ```
 By default, this command will open the text editor associated with Git and prompt you to supply a commit message.
-You should always supply a commit message.
+You should always supply a meaningful commit message.
 If you find yourself having to write very verbose commit messages, let that be an indicator that your commits encompass too many changes between them.
 However, if you wish to skip the step of having to type your message in a text editor, you can type the command -

 ```
 git commit -m "[MESSAGE_GOES_HERE]"